 - Any additional competition-destroying functionality that the website needs

 To get an approximate price for your website project, request a free consultation.
-We’ll ask a few questions which will allow us to give you a ballpark price.
+We’ll ask a few questions which will allow us to give you a ballpark figure.
 From there, we can put together a detailed specification with you which will allow us to give a final price.
 This final price will always be agreed upfront and there are no nasty, hidden fees.